Destaq/langstats/README.md

 ```
 5. Type: `python3 -m pip install -e .`.
 Don't forget the `.` at the end!
 This will install the package and make it executable using the information in `setup.py`.

+*Note: uninstalling is easy too!
+You can type `python3 -m pip uninstall language-statistics` or you can simply edit/update your clone of the repo!
+Because this is a local package, it will stay completely synced with the folder it was made in.*

 ### Running the program
 You should know be able to run the command `statistics` from anywhere in your terminal and get the `.svg` file.
 If not, it may be because you are using `zsh` or a non-bash shell, in which case you can follow the instructions [here](####zsh-instructions).